haomingw/dotfiles/README.md

-These are my vim configurations.
+These are my dotfile configurations.

-It is a good starting point for anyone intending to use VIM for development running equally well on Windows, Linux and Mac.

 ## Installation
-See into `install.sh` and you'll hopefully figure out how to install.

-YCM might take some time to install.
-You can choose not to install it by modifying `g:xming_plug_groups` in `vimrc` file.

-See `vimrc` for details on my configurations.
+Execute

+    bash install.sh

+and select the item you want to install